danb0b/danb0b.github.io/content/notebook/pybullet-in-anaconda.md

 Failed to create an OpenGL context
 ```

+I looked up this error, and there were lots of suggestions that didn't work, like exporting the right environment variable, installing the amdgpu-pro drivers, etc.  It turned out to be conflicts between the libstdc++ library expected by pyBullet and the version installed in my base anaconda environment.

-after searching my anaconda directory for installations of libstdc++.so, I found multiple results
+After searching my anaconda directory for installations of libstdc++.so, I found multiple conflicting results:

+Search:

 ```bash
 sudo find / -wholename "*conda*/**/libstdc++.so*"
 ```

+Result:

 ```
 /home/danaukes/miniconda3/lib/libstdc++.so.6.0.28